 Award Ceremony Promoted Corporate Sustainability in Great Success

 In honor of the 17 Sustainable Development Goals (SDGs) proposed by the United Nations (UN), Social Impact Investment and Procurement Foundation, in collaboration with the S.T.A.R.S.
-Foundation and JCI Ocean, held the "Sustainability Impact Corporate Award for UNSDGs 2021" (SICA) awarding ceremony on 21st August, 2021 from 2 pm to 4 pm at the Asia Society Hong Kong Centre.
+Foundation and JCI Ocean, held the "Sustainability Impact Award for Corporate" (SIAC) awarding ceremony on 21st August, 2021 from 2 pm to 4 pm at the Asia Society Hong Kong Centre.

 The prizing ceremony was overall successful.
-Judging panel includes 22 noble prestigious expertise from Hong Kong, Mainland China, United States, Europe and South Africa.
-Prestigious Guests including Dr. Roy Luo, Former Director of United Nations Office for Project Services-China, Mr, Roy Lo, Managing Partner of Shinewing CPA and Mr. Matthew Friedman, founder and CEO of The Mekong Club, were invited to deliver a speech advocating the UNSDGs.
+Judging panel includes 22 noble prestigious expertises from Hong Kong, Mainland China, United States, Europe and South Africa.
+Prestigious guests including Dr. Roy Luo, Former Director of United Nations Office for Project Services-China, Mr Roy Lo, Managing Partner of Shinewing CPA and Mr. Matthew Friedman, founder and CEO of The Mekong Club, were invited to deliver a speech advocating the UNSDGs.

 There were around a hundred attendees joined the awarding ceremony physically and over 200,000 audiences participated in the live event to recognise the effort of corporations in achieving sustainability in business operations.

 Among the 81 awardees, there were 1 Fortune 500 corporation -- Dow Chemical Company (NYSE: DOW), 9 listed co and 10 overseas operations originated from the United States, Japan, Canada and Africa.
 8 companies were awarded with the “Sustainability Impact Award for Corporate | Excellence for SDGs” while 13 participants were merited with the “Sustainability Impact Award for Corporate | Performance for SDGs”.